hediet/easy-attach/README.md

 # Easy Attach

-A helper tool that makes launching the debugger to step through obscure node-js scripts (e.g. webpack configurations) extremly easy.
+A helper tool that makes launching the debugger to step through obscure node-js scripts (e.g. webpack configurations) extremely easy.

 Like `Debugger.Break()` from C#.

 ## Requirements

--   You need chrome or VS Code with [the RPC Server extension]() to be installed.
+-   You need Chrome or VS Code with [the RPC Server extension]() to be installed.

 This package is developed and tested on windows but should work on linux as well.